trankietmashiro/Object-Detection-and-Tracking-with-Stereo-Vision/README.md

 This project is an enhanced stereo vision system inspired by **TERBOUCHE Hacene's Stereo Calibration** work.
 It not only calibrates and rectifies stereo camera images using OpenCV, but also integrates **YOLO-based object detection** to measure the real-world distance of detected objects.

-For detail explaination about stereo vision, please go to TERBOUCHE Hacene's calibration folder which https://github.com/TerboucheHacene/stereo_calibration
+For detail explaination about stereo vision, please go to Terbouche Hacene's calibration folder which https://github.com/TerboucheHacene/stereo_calibration

 ---